The Centers for Medicare and Medicaid Services (CMS) recently announced

 The following chart shows variations or trends in CMS projected basic Medicare Part D plan premiums (PDP and MAPD) as compared to our calculated average stand-alone Medicare Part D plan (PDP-only) premiums and stand-alone Medicare Part D plan (PDP-only) premiums weighted by plan enrollment.

-Findings: Over the past few years, average Medicare Part D premiums are decreasing, but since 2015, average PDP premiums weighted by plan enrollment are actually increasing.
+Findings: Over the past few years, average Medicare Part D premiums are decreasing slightly, but since 2015, average PDP premiums weighted by plan enrollment are actually increasing.

 CMS estimated average basic Medicare Part D